Students on the OccupyChicago Movement

 Who participated in the movement?
 You may be surprised, but among 3,000+ participants, there were quite many young people.
 A huge share of protestants were students like you.
 The biggest reason that caused many students to join the movement was the fact that this movement attempted to bring public attention to a wide range of economic and social issues, including student debt.
 Due to this reason, the movement became a common topic for essays and academic papers.

-If you are assigned to write an essay on Occupy Chicago, our professional essay service is always there to help you.
+If you are assigned to write an essay on Occupy Chicago, the professional online essay writer from EssayService is always there to help you.
 And if you are just interested in learning more about it, read on!

 Where Did the Occupy Movements Originate From?